Layering

 in the first stage.
 However, they have been arranged differently.
 If you click to

-enlarge these images, you will see that the treatment of the motifs differs in each.
+enlarge these images, you will see that the treatment of the motifs differs in

-close straight lines to bring them to the top of the work.
+stitching close straight lines to bring them to the top of the work.

 The approach to Winnipeg is altogether different and more organic.
-The original
+The

-shapes.
-Areas are progressively embroidered and padded, and the extra piece
+of the shapes.
+Areas are progressively embroidered and padded, and the extra

-The last stage in all pieces is to enrich the embroidery over the whole, the aim being to direct the viewer's eye to
+The last stage in all pieces is to enrich the embroidery over the whole, the aim

-the focal area or to follow the flow.
-If desired, the piece can then be mounted.
-My preference is for an embroidered
+the piece can then be mounted.
+My preference is for an embroidered fabric mount

-fabric mount which in part extends the design on to it.
+which in part extends the design on to it.

 While Canberra and Wellington do not have mounts, I have extended Toronto

-and Hobart with one, taking a similar approach, extending design lines and motifs
+and Hobart with one, taking a similar approach, extending design lines and

-forward visually from the mount.
+piece forward visually from the mount.

-Toronto features a few design lines or channels extended onto the mount, but
+Toronto features a few design lines or channels extended onto the mount,

-with a change of colour and treatment.
+but with a change of colour and treatment.
 The same kind of Matisse-type motifs

-appear in the mount, but only parts are visible, as if they are emerging from under
+appear in the mount, but only parts are visible, as if they are emerging from

-the inner, bound, border.
+under the inner, bound, border.

 In Hobart, the horizontal counter-rhythm (established in the first stage) has